-Maine Parent Federation: Offering webinars for information and support for families during the pandemic.
+Maine Parent Federation: Webinars for information and support for families during the pandemic.

 “It’s Ok to be overwhelmed” One hour video conversation with Carrie Woodcock, Director at MPF, about special education home schooling and coping during COVID-19.